sgoodluck/distributed-image-uploader-project/README.md

 ## Requirements & Constraints

-Bowery has over 1000 embedded devices each taking 2 photos every minute.
+XX Company has over 1000 embedded devices each taking 2 photos every minute.
 To avoid network saturation, devices upload to a local API server which queues files locally to control S3 upload rate.

 Using a programming language of your choice, build an API server that accepts image file uploads. **The api should have a single endpoint that receives a JSON payload and one key in that payload should be the image in binary format.** You may use any tools or libraries you see fit.